rajeevkghosh/readme-sentinel-policies/assetmgmt_gcp_naming_validation.md

 ## The check_org Function
 This function will be called from within "check_resource_prefix" function.
-This function checks if the "org" defined in the name of the resource is among the valid names mentioned in the org param field.
+This function checks if the "org" defined in the name of the resource is among the valid names mentioned in the "org" param field.
 ```
 check_org = func(org, name) {
 	if org contains name {